ilyas-hu/sre-exercise/terraform/Readme.md

 ## CI/CD Pipeline

-* This infrastructure is automatically deployed via the GitHub Actions workflow defined in `.github/workflows/infrastructure.yaml`.
+* The infrastructure is automatically deployed via GitHub Actions workflow defined in `.github/workflows/infrastructure.yaml`.
 * The pipeline triggers on changes to the `terraform/**` directory on the `main` branch.
 * It uses a Service Account Key (stored in GitHub Secrets) for GCP authentication, can be replaced with workload identity for more security
 * After a successful `apply`, it generates an `outputs.json` file and uploads it to the configured GCS bucket (`TF_OUTPUT_BUCKET`/`TF_OUTPUT_PATH`) for the application deployment pipeline to consume.
-* Refer to the main project [README.md](../../README.md) or the workflow file for more details.
+* Refer to the main project [README.md](../Readme.md) or the workflow file for more details.

 ## Outputs